TheNounProject/CollectionView/Guides/Basic Setup.md

 ## Setting up a Data Source

-It is important to understand the structure of data expected by a collection view.
-Sections and items are used to represent your data.
-A collection view typically has at least 1 section.
-Each section then contains zero or more items.
+Every collection view needs a data source that conforms to `CollectionViewDataSource`.
+The data source object provides the content that is to be displayed in the collection view such as how many items and the views that represent those items on screen.

+It is important to understand that the collection view organizes data as sections and items.
+Each section contains zero or more items.
 The contept of a section may not be necessarily represented in your data but the collection view will still need 1 section to represent your list of items.

 > Each element in a collection view is referred to using IndexPaths.
 To support macOS 10.10 which predates the addition of `item` and `section` properties on IndexPath, and extension provides _item, _section and for().